 Since this style of motorcycle lift operates on an air cylinder, it looks like an air compressor needs to be added to your list of must haves.
 The good news is an air compressor will perform many more tasks for you than powering the lift.
 You can maintain tire pressure on anything more easily.
 It also opens you up to air tools, making vehicle maintenance and modification easier.
 If you have 1 lift and a few air tools there is no need to run out and buy a 150 gallon 3 phase compressor, a lift will require about 100 psi to run smoothly so an affordable compressor rated for 125 psi should do the trick.
 Your local hardware store or home improvement center should be able to help you decide what will work best for you.

 Another thing to consider is tools and tool storage.
-Do you have the right tools for the job you are intending to do?
+Do you have the right tools like the right table saw for the money and for the job you are intending to do?
 There is a large range of tools needed to allow you to do everything from servicing the fluids to customization of your bike.
 Today, even special tools that used to be a dealership item only can be ordered allowing you even more ability at home.
 Something to keep in mind is even though it is very tempting to have the “Big Name” tools, they can end up costing you thousands of dollars.
 If we used them everyday that would be fine, but for most of us being a weekend warrior is as deep as we get so opting for a less expensive choice might be a good idea.
 There are plenty of high quality tools available with lifetime warranties available at reasonable prices. .
 Tool storage options are limitless.
 You can have a tool box in almost any color and size, as well as some that even have radios built in.
 When buying a tool box, you want to make sure it is built well, has a solid feel, good finish, has a sufficient weight capacity, and falls in your budget.
 One suggestion when buying a tool box would be, make sure you have room for expansion because you will be buying more tools and will need a place to store them.
 Something else to think about is shelving and storage bins because there will always be a need for miscellaneous screws, bolts, zip ties, oils, filters, and cleaning supplies to be put somewhere.

 Weather is something that should be considered when assembling your home shop.
 Are you going to make room in an existing garage?
 Do you have a pole barn that is being finished?
 Are you going to convert that min barn?
 Regardless of where you decide to place your new shop, you will want to make sure you have adequate access to the shop for you and your bike, proper ventilation, if you will be in there in cooler weather sufficient insulation will be a concern, and as well as adequate lighting.
 These are all important so any fumes are removed from the building, temperatures are comfortable, and so you don’t have to wheel that bike through the dirt or mud to get into your new shop.